ShataayuM/HackOdisha5---TFxTorch/Backend/MobileNetV2_CNN_Model/README.md

 * **Pre-trained Base:** Utilizes weights pre-trained on the ImageNet dataset, leveraging transfer learning.
 * **Custom Head:** A custom classification layer (GlobalAveragePooling2D, Dropout, and a Dense layer with a Sigmoid activation) is added on top of the base model for the binary classification task.
 * **Fine-Tuning:** The entire model was fine-tuned to adapt its learned features specifically for deepfake detection.
+The last 3 blocks and the layers in it was unfreezed.

 ---